-Our main study objective was to examine the relationships between rare, upland Anoka Sand Plain species and their habitat requirements.
-Specifically, we attempted to describe the needs of the lark sparrow, eastern towhee, Leonard’s skipper, northern barrens tiger beetle, plains hog-nosed snake, and gophersnake as they relate to current and ongoing habitat management and restoration.
-Our intent was to provide baseline information about species’ habitat needs and responses to management related disturbances in order to inform current management and future, more focused studies about populations’ long-term persistence on the Anoka Sand Plain.
+Our main study objective was to examine habitat-abundance relationships for rare, upland Anoka Sand Plain species.
+Specifically, we attempted to describe the habitat needs of the lark sparrow, eastern towhee, Leonard’s skipper, northern barrens tiger beetle, plains hog-nosed snake, and gophersnake as they relate to current and ongoing habitat management and restoration.
+Our intent was to provide baseline information about species’ habitat needs and responses to management related disturbances in order to inform current management and future, more focused studies about long-term persistence of these species within the Anoka Sand Plain.

 Methods